ttgump/EBtimecourse/README.md

 Required R packages: tensorflow, foreach

+The function only accepts one conditional timecourse data.
+If you have two conditional data, say cases and controls, you can transform it to one conditional data: case - control for paired data, averaged cases - average controls for unpaired data.

 Parameters for EBtimecourse function:

    exp.dat - matrix of data, rows stand for genes and columns stand for time points.